Autoimmune oophoritis: Causes

 The underlying cause of autoimmune oophoritis is yet unknown.
-However, it is known that it can co-exit with lupus, pernicious anemia, myasthenia gravis, or other autoimmune conditions.
+However, it is known that it can co-exist with lupus, pernicious anemia, myasthenia gravis, or other autoimmune conditions.
 Autoimmune oophoritis can also be associated with autoimmune endocrinopathy syndrome type I and type II.
 These conditions can coexists because they are all autoimmune diseases, this is called polyautoimmunity.
 There are some environmental causes for autoimmune diseases that have been discovered in different studies.
 Those consist of exposures to chemicals in the environment, such as vinyl chloride, metals, mycotoxins, and organic compounds.

 Genetics

 As Autoimmune oophoritis often occurs in the setting of autoimmune polyendocrine syndromes (APS), mutations in AIRE or HLA-DR3/4 can contribute to its pathology.

 Mechanism/ Pathophysiology

 There is no set mechanism specifically for autoimmune oophoritis, but it is known that microscopic examinations reveal a picture of inflammatory infiltrate.
 Selectively attacking the developing follicles and corpus luteum with sparing of the primordial follicles.
 However, since it is an autoimmune disease, it occurs when the immune system develops a response against one or more of the body's normal functions as if they were harmful.
 Then, the immune system fails to differentiate between "self" and "non-self", therefore it begins to develop antibodies.
 Antibodies target its own cells, tissues, and organs.
 Antibodies are made by the immune system as a response to an infection.
 They are produced by B cells, which are made in the bone marrow and found in the blood.
 Antibodies are Y-shaped which allows them to work properly because that is how their unique sites bind with a matching site on antigens.
 That is where they destroy them.
 Research has shown that Theca cells could be part of a potential mechanism but more research should be done to verify the results.